Daniel-B-Tufvesson/speech-act-classifier/README.md

 ## What Speech Acts are Classified?
-The models can classify the following speech acts, that are taken from *The Swedish Academy Grammar* (Teleman et al., 1999):
+The models can classify the following speech acts, which are taken from *The Swedish Academy Grammar* (Teleman et al., 1999):

 - **Assertive**: the speaker holds that the content of the sentence is true or at least true to a varying degree.
 For example: “They launched a car into space.”